 If you really want to save on cash (and truly feel like a local) you could also try volunteering with accommodation opportunities.
 One of the best is WWOOF, where you can work on a farm in the Tatra mountains, but you can find many other opportunities.

 The Royal Route

-The architecture of the city was actually one part of Krakow that was left largely unscathed by World War Two and the city centre is full of incredible historical buildings.
+The architecture of the city was actually one part of Krakow that was left largely unscathed by World War Two and the city center is full of incredible historical buildings.
 Before a former King decided that Warsaw would make a better capital, Krakow was the former home of royalty and spending a few hours walking around the Old Town is well worth your time, even if you do have to fight your way amongst tourists and buskers!
-Highlights include Wawel Castle and the remnants of the thirteenth century barbican.
+Highlights include Wawel Castle and the remnants of the thirteenth-century barbican.